ericrkuo/GameMakerDSL/README.md

 More details [here](https://docs.google.com/document/d/1sPjLjNMnLESEZp0rIRhdijkrM3di5Ryl8ud1PNJVrLE/edit#bookmark=id.adboyl7tysbn)

 ### Notes from the first user study
+Overall, we found users struggling to grasp some concepts relating to our walls and stages.
+We found that our language was error-prone, inefficient, and had aspects of it that could be improved to help make it easier to learn.
+We got some really good feedback from them, and discussed amongst ourselves how we could reiterate on certain aspeects of our DSL.

 - Users forget which walls they wrote and which they didn’t write, and were having difficulty mapping obstacles to stages
     - we decided to change the language design so that we can declare in-game objects and reuse them in declarations of stages
+    - this was violating the error proneness language principle, since users were forgetting which walls they already created and also made if inefficient since it took a longer time to write the input.
 - Users were having a hard time calculating coordinates in pixels
     - we decided to introduce game unit, which is equal to a side of a block
 - Users were having a hard time picturing how time flows in our Game